The 63rd New York Film Festival continues through Monday, October 13, presented by Film at Lincoln Center.

 See more

-Jeanne (Clara Pacini), a 15-year-old orphan, witnesses the shoot of a film adaptation of the fairy tale The Snow Queen, and she becomes fascinated with its star, Cristina (Marion Cotillard), an actress who is just as mysterious and alluring as the Queen she is playing.
+Jeanne (Clara Pacini), a 15-year-old orphan, witnesses the shoot for a film adaptation of the fairy tale The Snow Queen, and becomes fascinated by its star Cristina (Marion Cotillard), an actress who is just as mysterious and alluring as the Queen she is playing.

 Click here for tickets.